boto/boto3/docs/source/guide/resources.rst

 Waiters
 -------
-A waiter is similiar to an action.
+A waiter is similar to an action.
 A waiter will poll the status of a resource and suspend execution until the resource reaches the state that is being polled for or a failure occurs while polling.
 Waiters automatically set the resource